gabrieldaos/gabrieldaos.github.io/_posts/2019-10-15-eskwelabs-capstone.md

 ![top_tweets](https://github.com/soadleirbag/soadleirbag.github.io/blob/master/img/capstone-images/top_tweets.PNG?raw=true){: .center-block :}

-But if we're going to base it by likes, most of the top news tweets involves at least a popular figure in the Philippines, mostly people involved in social media, issues, and pop culture.
+But if we're going to base it by likes, most of the top news tweets involve at least a popular figure in the Philippines, mostly people involved in social media, issues, and pop culture.

 ## 2. How are these popular tweets similar to one another?